Frequently Asked Questions

 - There are 4 phases of clinical research.

-- Phase I tests safety in humans by giving the treatment or drug to healthy volunteers.
+- Phase 1 tests safety in humans by giving the treatment or drug to healthy volunteers.

-- Phase II tests safety and effectiveness in patients living with the disease being studied.
+- Phase 2 tests safety and effectiveness in patients living with the disease being studied.

-- Phase III tests safety and confirms effectiveness in patients with the disease and studies a larger group of people than the Phase II trial.
+- Phase 3 tests safety and confirms effectiveness in patients with the disease and studies a larger group of people than the Phase 2 trial.

-- Phase IV tests the drug's effect in various populations and any side effects associated with long-term use after it is approved.
+- Phase 4 tests the drug's effect in various populations and any side effects associated with long-term use after it is approved.